Syngrapha angulidens

 Identification

-Distinguished from other Syngrapha by geographic range and associations; specific diagnostic morphological features not documented in available sources.
+Distinguished from other Syngrapha by geographic range and plant associations; specific diagnostic morphological features not documented in available sources.
 The two recognized (S. a. angulidens and S. a. excelsa) differ in distribution and possibly elevation.

 Images